Priyankasaggu11929/priyankasaggu11929.github.io/_posts/2019-12-03-Outreachy-Day-1.md

 For this very moment, nothing could make me happier for the fact that I earned this chance to pursue it under a very highly reputed Open Source project, the [GNOME Foundation](https://www.gnome.org/foundation/) 🙂.

 Soon, I will try to write a more detailed post thanking all the awesome people who have endlessly helped me being capable of reaching out to this milestone (and hopefully to some more as I continue to progress).
-At the same time, I'll lay down my experience so far, so that the upcoming Outreachy aspirants could take away some key-points to ease their process of applying.
+At the same time, I'll lay down my experience so far, so that the upcoming Outreachy aspirants could take away some key-points to ease their process of applying. <!-- break -->

 Now, before I proceed, I'd like to take this moment to profusely thank my *Project Mentors*, [Daniel García Moreno (danigm)](http://danigm.net) and [Daniel Mustieles García (dmustieles)](https://versosparaundiacualquiera.blogspot.com/) for being incredibly generous with their time and energy and always being a source of immense encouragement and guidance to me.